EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Results

 To compare with previous JWST work on similar questions, we also compare the sizes of our galaxies measured in the F444W ($4.4\mu m$) band to the F150W ($1.5\mu m$) band sizes, as shown in \autoref{fig:444_150_comp}.
+This allows us to probe the rest-frame optical, observed in F150W, and compare with the rest-frame near infrared, observed with F444W.
 This comparison is quoted in arcseconds, as a comparison of the on-sky sizes.
 We find that for galaxies at cosmic noon ($1 \le z \le 2.5$), the $4.4\mu m$ sizes are 11.4$\pm$1.28\% smaller than the $1.5 \mu m$ sizes on average, in agreement with the $\sim9\%$ difference found in \citet{Suess2022}.
 Taking sizes measured in the near-infrared (observed with $4.4\mu m$ at this redshift range) to be a reasonable proxy for stellar mass distributions, this shows that the stellar mass profiles of galaxies are smaller and more compact than their star forming `light' profiles.
 We do not find that the galaxies outside of cosmic noon show the same effect, as the F150W and F444W filters no longer correspond to the rest-frame optical and rest-frame infrared of these galaxies.
 As we have shown that the smaller appearance in F444W is indeed due to the rest-frame infrared profile being smaller, thus showing the mass profile of the galaxy is smaller than the light profile, we investigate how this varies with the stellar masses of galaxies.
 This effect is dependent on the mass of the galaxy, as shown in \autoref{fig:radius_comp_mass}, where we examine the size difference at cosmic noon in two mass bins.
 We find that for galaxies with 9.5 $\le$\logm$<$ 10, the F444W sizes are $5.82\pm1.76\%$ smaller than their F150W sizes.
 This increases with increasing mass, with sizes being $17.9\pm1.80\%$ smaller for objects with 10$\le$\logm.
 This implies that on average we see a greater difference in size between different wavelengths for the highest mass galaxies.